 Verhagen adds that Techruption is a special place because of the open kimono policy: everyone shares information and keeps no secrets.
 “Everything is in place at Techruption for exploring uncharted and fragile territory.
 Multiple parties collaborate on a blockchain project until it is viable and ready to be deployed.
 They are then at liberty to decide on their next steps from a business point of view.
 Our primary aim is to give that all-important initial boost to new technologies that will go on to shake up the market”, says Verhagen.
 “Techruption is really about hands-on issues and real-world deployment, rather than basic research.
 TNO is a perfect match in terms of technique and culture.
 It’s all about rolling up your sleeves and putting your shoulder to the wheel”, says Verkoulen resolutely.

 Blockchain technology is still in its infancy and there are plenty of challenges yet to be overcome.
 “We are focussing on various themes.
 For example, we are looking at how blockchain can be used in business and in society.
 Challenging topics include identity management, legislation and regulations, and ultimately scaling up the technology,” explains Brewster.
 A reliable digital identity is a requirement in many blockchain applications.
-“We are helping to overcome this hurdle by working with the National Blockchain Coalition on new online identity solutions based on the blockchain principle”, adds Verhagen.
+“We are helping to overcome this hurdle by working with the Dutch Blockchain Coalition on new online identity solutions based on the blockchain principle”, adds Verhagen.
 “But we also want to develop and deploy useful applications now, so we’re in a bit of a quandary.”

 “Our way of working is not just about innovation, but it is innovative in and of itself”